boardroom-inc/protocol-Info/protocols/overstimulateddao/overview.md

 ## Overstimulate DAO by Daniel Allan

 Overstimulated comments on the overwhelming nature of my personal journey.
 When life gets hectic, my coping mechanism is music.
-Sometimes I don`t know how to communicate, so I suppose this is my way of sharing that experience with the world.
+Sometimes I dont know how to communicate, so I suppose this is my way of sharing that experience with the world.

 ## Motivation